Terabitas/artemis/docs/getting-started.md

 # How to create ASG ?

-With this one liner you can create `ASG` which will make sure you always have at least on droplet up and running:
+With this one liner you can create `ASG` which will make sure you always have at least one droplet up and running:

 ```
 artemisctl asg create \